 The report draws on data from 81 contributing organizations, including Proofpoint.
 It analyzes 32,002 security incidents of which 3,950 were confirmed data breaches.

-THE TOP THREE DATA BREACH VECTORS
+THE TOP THREE TYPES OF DATA BREACHES AND VECTORS

 1. Credential Theft